buddythumbs/express-endpoint/README.md

 The output from console should show a hash id.

-To see the image is up and running
+To see the image is up and running type in `docker ps` in the console.
+This will print a list of running images in the console.